TheThirdOne/rars/README.md

     intermediate steps
   - Multifile assembly using either files open or a directory

+## Documentation

+Documentation for supported [instructions](https://github.com/TheThirdOne/rars/wiki/Supported-Instructions), [system calls](https://github.com/TheThirdOne/rars/wiki/Environment-Calls), [assembler directives](https://github.com/TheThirdOne/rars/wiki/Assembler-Directives) and more can be found on the [wiki](https://github.com/TheThirdOne/rars/wiki).
+Documentation included in the download can be accessed via the help menu.

 ## Download

 RARS is distributed as an executable jar.
 You will need at least Java 8 to run it.